Diagonal comparison of ample C*-diagonals: Diagonal comparison

 \begin{definition} Let $(D\subset A)$ be a $\rm{C}^\ast$-diagonal pair and let $\Phi\colon A\to D$ denote the associated conditional expectation.
 For $a,b\in A_+$, we say that $a$ is \emph{diagonally below} $b$ and write $a\precsimd b$ when for any $\varepsilon>0$ there are elements $u,w,v\in A$ such that \begin{enumerate} \item $\|a - u w v b v^* w^* u^* \|<\varepsilon$, \item $\supp (\Phi(u^*u)) \subset \supp (\Phi(a))$, \item $\supp (\Phi(vv^*)) \subset \supp (\Phi(b))$, \item $w\in \mc{N}_A(D)$. \end{enumerate} \end{definition}

 Notice that $\precsimd$ is stronger than the usual Cuntz subequivalence, since for $a \precsimd b$ to hold we are asking that $a$ is Cuntz below $b$ via elements that factorise as a product of three elements as described above.
-Also notice that the relation $\precsimd$ is not designed to be transitive.

 \begin{definition} Let $(D \subset A)$ be a unital, ample diagonal pair with $A$ separable, simple and such that $\mathrm{QT}(A)$ is nonempty.
 We say that $(D \subset A)$ has \emph{diagonal comparison} when for any $n\in\bb{N}$ and any $a,b\in (A\otimes M_n)_+$, if $d_\tau(a) < d_\tau(b)$ for all $\tau \in \mathrm{QT}(A)$, then $a\precsimd b$ in $(D\otimes D_n \subset A \otimes M_n)$. \end{definition}